 This college-level class is designed to prepare students for the Advanced Placement Exam in Microeconomics.
 This course studies the principles that apply to the functions of individual decision-makers, both consumers and producers, within a mixed market.
 It places primary emphasis on the nature and functions of product markets, and includes the study of factor markets and of the role of government in promoting greater efficiency and equity in the economy.
-In accordance with lowa Code, students also develop Financial Literacy via examination of several concepts related to personal finance.
+In accordance with Iowa Code, students also develop financial literacy that meets graduation requirements via examination of several concepts related to personal finance.
 This course does not replace the American Government graduation requirement.
 This course does satisfy the graduation requirement for Economics.